Picture of Mia Hill

 Concluding Thoughts about Why is my pet rabbit itching and scratching?

 There can be many reasons why your pet rabbit is itching and scratching.
-From mite infestations to allergies, it’s important to rule out the underlying issues before you try a more home remedy such as increasing humidity levels.
+An infected rabbit can pass fungal infections to humans, emphasizing the importance of treatment.
+From mite infestations to allergies, it’s important to rule out the underlying issues before you try a more home remedy, such as increasing humidity levels.
+Maintaining a healthy rabbit’s fur is crucial to preventing skin problems.
+Allergies in rabbits are usually environmental rather than food-based, with common triggers including dust in litter or hay.

 More to explorer